Mandello Vitta: Transports

 Main roads are two: the Strada Provinciale SP15/I from Borgo Vercelli to Carpignano Sesia, that does not cross the village, and the SP14 that cross Mandello Vitta connecting the abovementioned SP15/I to SP 299 "della Valsesia" passing through Castellazzo Novarese.
 From the latter, 500 m outside the village in the direction of Castellazzo Novarese, a road allows to connect Mandello Vitta with Casaleggio Novara.

 Multiple rural roads exist to reach fields and many farmhouses such as Biola, Flecchia, Gagliarda, Moranza, San Rocco, Cascina delle Oche, Eurosia (Bröss [brøs] in local dialect).

-The bus line Novara-Biandrate-Vercelli can take passengers to the capitol city Novara in about half an hour.
+The bus line Novara-Biandrate-Vercelli can take passengers to the capital city Novara in about half an hour.

 The municipal territory is crossed by the railway line Biella–Novara railway, however Mandello does not have a railway station.
 Nearest stations are in Casaleggio and Carpignano Sesia.

 Between 1884 and 1993 Mandello was served by the Vercelli-Biandrate-Fara tramway.